 My quest for more interviews recently took me to Abbey Road Studios, where my friends at Waves had put me in touch with their Head Of Audio Products, Mirek Stiles.
-A veteran employee of the legendary studio since the 90s, he's been around long enough to offer some comprehensive insight into the workings of the place, as well as fill me in on the acclaimed Abbey Road Collection of plugins that the studio has partnered with Waves to create.
-Read on.
+A veteran employee of the legendary studio since the 90s, he’s been around long enough to offer some comprehensive insight into the workings of the place, as well as fill me in on the acclaimed Abbey Road Collection of plugins that the studio has partnered with Waves Audio to create.

 Hi Mirek.
-It's a pleasure to be chatting with you.
-Can you tell me about your audio background and how you came to work at Abbey Road Studios?.
+It’s a pleasure to be chatting with you.
+Can you tell me about your audio background and how you came to work at Abbey Road Studios?

 Interesting.
 And how did you graduate from being a runner to a higher position within the studio?

-Any spare time I had would be spent hanging with the engineers or sitting in on session.
-They'd let me sit in the back and observe things, and I'd help with session setups too.
+Any spare time I had would be spent hanging with the engineers or sitting in on sessions.
+They’d let me sit in the back and observe things, and I’d help with session setups too.
 Eventually, a position opened up for an Assistant Engineer, and everyone moved up the ladder a bit, and I got my next position as an Assistant Engineer.

 What type of projects did you assist on during your engineering stint?

-During that time, I came across an ad for a job in the Interactive Division of Abbey Road, which isn't around anymore.
+During that time, I came across an ad for a job in the Interactive Division of Abbey Road, which isn’t around anymore.
 It used to be for our DVDs, websites and that sort of thing.
-Seeking a breath of fresh air, I applied for that position, and became a DVD producer for 3 years, which was a great experience.
+Seeking a breath of fresh air, I applied for that position, and became a DVD producer for three years, which was a great experience.

-We've had an Audio Product division at Abbey Road since 2005, through which we created a series of hardware products with Chandler Limited, and used to have our own plugins prior to the Waves collection.
-We'd outsource the coding to a 3rd party, and then we'd take over at the marketing stage.
+We’ve had an Audio Product division at Abbey Road since 2005, through which we created a series of hardware products with Chandler Limited, and used to have our own plugins prior to the Waves collection.
+We’d outsource the coding to a third party, and then we’d take over at the marketing stage.
 Unfortunately, those plugins are discontinued.
-Since we didn't own the code, we were unable to rework and update them when it came to things like the introduction of 64-bit, the AAX format, and iLok.
-Softube were able to update the Brilliance Pack, but we weren't able to get the others updated, and had to pull them off the market.
+Since we didn’t own the code, we were unable to rework and update them when it came to things like the introduction of 64-bit, the AAX format, and iLok.
+Softube were able to update the Brilliance Pack, but we weren’t able to get the others updated, and had to pull them off the market.

 As Head of the department I’m responsible for what some people might consider the mundane duties of planning budgets and release schedules for products, and administrative stuff.
 But I also get to dig through the Abbey Road archives in Hayes to find original schematics for equipment we want to model, which is fun, and I make sure to get them to companies like Waves.
 I also run tests on the equipment we’re modeling, and working with the parties involved to make sure we’re all on the same page.